 About the Company

 Describe the company - focus on aspects of the organization that would attract like-minded people to want to join your team.
-While salary and benefits are certainly a requirement for attracting top talent, the company’s culture and values are often the differentiator when candidates make their final decisions.
+While salary and benefits are certainly a requirement for attracting top talent, the company’s culture and values are often the differentiators when candidates make their final decisions.
 Understand what differentiates your company and focus on communicating this both in the job description and on your company website and social media pages.
-Robert Half said “Savvy candidates will review your website and social media pages, so it’s important to show them what’s unique about your workplace culture.”
+Robert Half said, “Savvy candidates will review your website and social media pages, so it’s important to show them what’s unique about your workplace culture.”

 RXBar, a protein bar company based in Chicago, has done an excellent job of highlighting what the company does and what sets them apart from the competitors:

 The job description should do just that- describe the job requirements and responsibilities.
 While it’s not realistic to list every aspect of the position, it’s important to make it as detailed as possible.
 The post should be descriptive and interesting enough to catch the candidate’s attention while giving them a good sense of the day to day responsibilities of the role, as well as the define the skills necessary to be successful.
 A comprehensive job description should answer the following questions:

 • What are the daily tasks and key deliverables of the job?

 • Will the candidate be a part of a team?
 To whom do they report?

 • Where is the position located?
 Is travel required?
 Is telecommuting an option?